 Most of the wine farms in the Hemel-en-Aarde Valley also have picnic menus.

 The Hemel-en-Aarde Valley also hosts regular adventure activities such as a Zip line, weekly Saturday Park Run, quad biking, cycling and walking are fun day activities for individuals and families to do.

-Shark cage diving in Kleinbaai (Gansbaai) is something for the not-so-fainthearted and can be booked here.
+Shark cage diving is something for the not-so-fainthearted and is done at Kleinbaai (Gansbaai).

-Another wonderful and informative visit is the Panthera Africa Big Cat Sanctuary near Stanford.
+A wonderful and informative place to visit is the Panthera Africa Big Cat Sanctuary near Stanford.